class5thsept/mp-blockchains-maven/README.md

 Authors

-* Your name here.
+* Leonardo Alves Nunes
-* Your name here.
+* Natalie Nardone
 * Samuel A. Rebelsky (starter code)

 Acknowledgements

 * _Forthcoming_.

-This code may be found at <https://github.com/USERNAME/mp-blockchains-maven>.
+This code may be found at <https://github.com/class5thsept/mp-blockchains-maven>.
 The original code may be found at <https://github.com/Grinnell-CSC207/mp-blockchinas-maven>.